The Science Behind Late Season Purple Soybean Stems

 Why are anthocyanins produced?

-Anthocyanin production is linked to carbohydrate production and may be triggered when there is an abundance of sugars produced in the plant that cannot be used.
-This can be caused by a “source-sink” disruption, where the plant continues to produce carbohydrates that cannot be used.
-The light absorbing properties of anthocyanins help the plant re-establish source-sink balance by normalizing light capture, carbohydrate use, and CO2 assimilation while limiting photo-oxidative damage.
+Anthocyanin production and accumulation is linked to carbohydrate production and can be triggered when there is an abundance of sugars produced in plant tissues.
+This typically occurs when the plant continues producing carbohydrates that it cannot use, a situation known as a “source-sink” imbalance.
+By absorbing light, anthocyanins help the plant re-establish source-sink balance by moderating light capture, regulating carbohydrate use, and reducing photo-oxidative damage.

 What causes source-sink imbalances?

-When stem purpling is observed, it is important to determine what disrupted the source-sink balance.
+When stem purpling is present, it is important to determine what disrupted the source-sink balance.
 These imbalances usually occur when there are fewer pods than normal on a soybean plant.
-Pod reduction can be caused by a combination of abiotic and biotic stresses such as diseases, insect pests, and environmental stress or nutrient deficiencies.
-Purple stems can also be observed after abnormal cold spells or seasonal reductions in temperature, which can induce anthocyanin synthesis.
-Cold temperatures slow down enzymatic activity and less light is needed for photosynthesis.
+Pod reduction can be caused by a combination of abiotic and biotic stresses, such as diseases, insect pests, and environmental stress or nutrient deficiencies.
+Purple stems may also appear after cold spells or seasonal dips in temperature, which can trigger anthocyanin synthesis.
+Cold temperatures slow enzymatic activity, lowering the plant’s need for light and increasing the risk of photo-oxidative damage.

-Although stem purpling can indicate a source-sink disturbance, it is a natural protective response by the soybean plant to mitigate damage under suboptimal conditions.
-Purple stems may be more difficult to cut during harvest, requiring harvest speed and combine setting adjustments.
-The purple stems may be a clue to an underlying issue resulting in a source-sink disturbance.
-If possible, farmers should try to identify the cause of pod reduction, limit future occurrences, and maintain yield.
+Although stem purpling can indicate a source-sink disturbance, it is a natural protective response by the soybean plant under suboptimal conditions.
+However, purple stems can be tougher to harvest, potentially necessitating slower harvest speed or combine adjustments.
+Purple stems are a useful visual indicator that an underlying issue reduced pod set or limited yield.
+When possible, farmers should try to identify the cause of pod reduction to limit future losses and maintain productivity.

 References